Philosophy at U of T Scarborough Campus

 More interviews coming soon!

-Last but definitely not lease, we would like to highlight our Association of Philosophy Students (APS), which received both the President Award & the Academic Advocacy Award from the Scarborough Campus Student Union last year.
+Last but definitely not lease, we would like to highlight our Association of Philosophy Students (APS), which received both the President Award & the Academic Advocacy Award from the Scarborough Campus Student Union in 2020-21.
 Please be sure to check out the APS webpage and follow them on social media to find out about fun and instructive philosophy events happening throughout the year.

 Vice-President Speaker Relations: Jla Starr Johnson